michaelhball/discogs_alert/README.md

 </h3>

 ![vinyl icon](https://github.com/michaelhball/discogs_alert/blob/main/img/vinyl.png)
-discogs_alert enables you to set up ~real-time alerts so you get notified the moment those hard-to-find releases go on sale.
+discogs-alert enables you to set up ~real-time alerts so you get notified the moment those hard-to-find releases go on sale.
 The project is designed to be 'set and forget'; you customise your preferences for a particular release once, and then sit back and wait for a notification.

 ![vinyl icon](https://github.com/michaelhball/discogs_alert/blob/main/img/vinyl.png)
-discogs_alert enables both global and fine-grained customisation of your preferences (incl. price thresholds, minimum seller rating, and minimum media/sleeve condition).
+discogs-alert enables both global and fine-grained customisation of your preferences (incl. price thresholds, minimum seller rating, and minimum media/sleeve condition).
 This means you'll only be notified if a record goes on sale that really matches what you're looking for.